lipkau/JiraPS/docs/en-US/commands/Set-JiraVersion.md

 ### -Project

-The new Project where this version should be in.
+The new Project where this version Should be in.

 This can be the ID of the Project, or the Project Object